samirbonnet/TEST/Readme.md

 3 _ Build the project: cmake --build .

 This will create an executable called MyCProject.
-On Windows it might be MyCProject.exe.
+On Windows it might be MyCProject.exe and can be imported as a CMake Project with MS Visual Studio.

+-> On linux the executable is launched with the command $ ./build/TEST after compilation

 Running the Program From the build directory: ./MyCProject